 An early diagnosis is very important.
 The outlook is much worse if the kidneys are already severely damaged when treatment begins.
 Lung damage can range from mild to severe.

-Many patients will need dialysis or a kidney transplant.
+Many people will need dialysis or a kidney transplant.

 - Chronic kidney disease

 When to Contact a Medical Professional